amazon-archives/aws-sdk-java-resources/README.md

 ## Creating a Service object

-A Service object is your main point of entry into the Resource API.
+A Service object is your main point of entry into the Resource APIs.
 You can create a service object for the service of your choice by using the [ServiceBuilder][servicebuilder]
 class: